 If your home is underwater or you have trouble keeping up with your monthly mortgage payments, you may start getting fearful at the fact that your mortgage provider could foreclose on your home.

-So let’s dive in on a couple of quick tips on how to possibly avoid foreclosure with your home.
+So let’s dive in on a couple of quick tips on how to avoid foreclosure on your home possibly.

 While it’s extremely stressful, you do have options:

-• Ask for help from Uncle Sam.
+• Ask Uncle Sam for help.
 Over the last five years, the federal government has implemented a number of programs to help struggling homeowners.
 The Home Affordable Modification Program (HAMP) allows struggling homeowners to modify their loans, reducing monthly payments.
-The Home Affordable Refinance Program allows homeowners who are current on their mortgage payments refinance an adjustable-rate mortgage into a low-interest, fixed-rate loan.
+The Home Affordable Refinance Program allows homeowners who are current on their mortgage payments to refinance an adjustable-rate mortgage into a low-interest, fixed-rate loan.
 Both of these programs are subject to eligibility requirements.

 A foreclosure does not define you financially.Michelle Singletary